-The engineering department is housed in the recently renovated Wood-Mar Hall.
-The engineering office suite is located on the second floor, with most of the engineering labs on the first floor.
+The College of Engineering is housed in Wood-Mar Hall.
+The office suite is located on the second floor, with most of the engineering labs on the first floor.
 The lab space is outfitted with the latest engineering equipment and software.
 The remaining labs are housed in the adjoining Edwards-Holman Science Center, along with the physics lab and additional computer labs.

 - Computer-Aided Design (CAD) Laboratory

 - Machine Shop